j-a-n/lovelace-wallpanel/docs/installation.md

 * You can now select a special version if required
 * Click on `Download`

+## Manual upgrade of a version installed via HACS
+* Download `wallpanel.js` from the [WallPanel releases page](https://github.com/j-a-n/lovelace-wallpanel/releases/) or the latest version from [here](https://github.com/j-a-n/lovelace-wallpanel/raw/refs/heads/main/wallpanel.js).
+* Place it into `config/www/community/lovelace-wallpanel/wallpanel.js`
+* Make sure you delete the `wallpanel.js.gz` file if it is in the same directory.
+* Open Configuration => Lovelace Dashboards => [Resources](https://my.home-assistant.io/redirect/lovelace_resources/) and add search for `wallpanel.js`.
+* Edit the resource
+* Change the hacstag part of the URL (just change the number to a value that has never been used before).

 ## Manual installation and upgrade
-* Download wallpanel.js from the [WallPanel releases page](https://github.com/j-a-n/lovelace-wallpanel/releases/) and place it into the folder **config/www**.
+* Download `wallpanel.js` from the [WallPanel releases page](https://github.com/j-a-n/lovelace-wallpanel/releases/) and place it into the folder **config/www**.
 * Be sure to delete the **wallpanel.js.gz** file if it is in the same directory.
 * Open Configuration => Lovelace Dashboards => [Resources](https://my.home-assistant.io/redirect/lovelace_resources/) and add **/local/wallpanel.js** (Resource type: **JavaScript module**).